bhanupro123/Kotlin/README.md

 ## Credits

-This app was created by [KrishnaZyala].
+This app was created by [bhanupro].
 It uses the following libraries and resources:

 - **Mobile FaceNet:** The Mobile FaceNet model used in the app was created by Sirius AI and is available on GitHub at [https://github.com/sirius-ai/MobileFaceNet_TFLite_Android](https://github.com/sirius-ai/MobileFaceNet_TFLite_Android).